Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Starfall Attack 3** ● **Martial, Weapon**
 > **Ranged** weapon, one creature
 > **Attack:**  Dexterity vs Reflex
-> **Hit:**  1dW + Dexterity modifier damage, and the target is immobilized and cannot make opportunity attacks until the start of your next turn.
+> **Hit:**  1dW + Dexterity modifier damage, and the target is immobile and cannot make opportunity attacks until the start of your next turn.
 > **Special:**  You can use this power again with an action point (replacing the action).
 > If you do not move this turn, the target suffers a -2 penalty to all attack rolls until the start of your next turn (this does not require a hit).